Macquarie-University-DSC/sysadmin_workshop/README.md

    them up will be covered, also doing these things are provider agnostic, i'll probably use digital ocean, but i'll try provide instructions for all platforms
+5. You NEED no way of getting around, some sort of unix shell.
+Instructions below.

+### Windows Unix Shell

+In windows there are many options for getting unix shells.
+Putty is one, but not recommended for system administration work.
+The two most recommended options are to either use a Virtual Machine, but they can be quite tedious to set up, or you can use wsl.
+It is recommended that you use wsl.

+WSL stands for windows subsytem for linux, and is essentially a linux kernel embedded in windows allowing windows users access to the linux cli.

+In order to get it follow this guide https://docs.microsoft.com/en-us/windows/wsl/install-win10

+I would personally recommend downloading either Debian, Fedora or openSUSE for WSL.

+Debian has the most available packages, but you will only be a few here.
+OpenSUSE Leap, is well regarded as one of the best linux distros with good default tools which would probably be my own personal choice.
+Then Fedora is very similar to CentOS which is what we will be using as the deployment environment, generally it is a good idea to have your development environment be as close to your deployment environment as possible.

+The default packages installed with wsl should be fine.

+### MacOS

+Make sure ssh is installed and enabled, just the client, not the server.

+It is recommended to install vim or a cli text editor.

+It is also recommended to install rsync for sysadmin work even if it isn't goint to be user here.

+### Linux

+See the macos for packages, but everything else should be fine.

 ## Introduction: What is devops and continuous delivery